Lumi-supercomputer/LUMI-training-materials/docs/2day-next/08-Binding.md

 Inside task of a regular job step, Slurm can further restrict the GPUs that are visible through control groups at the task level, leading to yet another numbering that starts from 0 which we will call the *task-local numbering*.
+That kind of control group should be avoided though at any price as it stops direct communication between GPUs with MPI or RCCL (a ROCm communication library popular in AI applications).

 Note also that Slurm does take care of setting the `ROCR_VISIBLE_DEVICES` environment variable.
 It will be set at the start of a batch job step giving access to all GPUs that are available in the allocation, and will also